stiartsly/ama-docs/README.md

-##Lectures on Projects for AMA anniversary videos
+## Lectures on Projects for AMA anniversary videos

-This is the repo with explainary documents for the following projects:
+This is the repo with explainary introductions for the following projects:

 - Feeds Capsule
 - Elastos Carrier